 The basic recipe, or technique, for pesto is to combine basil, garlic, Parmesan, olive oil, salt, and nuts.
 It can me made quickly in a food processor, or more enjoyably, and with better flavor, with a mortar and pestle.

 If you have the time, use the latter method; the flavors will be deeper, the color brighter, and you will have spent a few minutes to yourself inhaling the essence of summer.
+This process does take a little more time, but it is worth it.
 Of course, if you have huge bunches of basil to process, use the food processor.

 As much as we love pesto made with basil, you can use just about any herb you like, alone or in combination.
 Create whatever flavor profile makes you happiest, or whatever uses what you have available that day.
 I love the addition of lemon verbena, lemon balm, or lemon thyme to the mix, and if I am short of basil, flat-leaf parsley makes a great extender.